cph-ms782/Review_week39/README.md

 [Ajax with a full REST CRUD Endpoint and Error-handling](./review_week39_tuesday/README.md) - 100% done
 [Create a Single Page Application that uses our cool API](./review_week39_tuesday/README.md) - 0% done

-### CORS and Single Page Application (SPA)
+### CORS and Single Page Application (SPA) (Single Origin Policy, and CORS with Java and JAX-RS)
+CORS with Java and Jax-rs - 100% done
-Single Origin Policy, and CORS with Java and JAX-RS - 0% done
+CORS with Java and Jax-rs for a “real” project - 0% done
+Deploy a SPA on separate Servers